 A Guide to Mass Shootings in America

 Editor's note, October 2, 2015: We have updated this database with the mass shooting at Umpqua Community College in Oregon, in which nine were murdered and nine others wounded.
 The previous update was in July, with the attack at a military center in Chattanooga, Tennessee, which came a month after the one at a historic black church in Charleston, South Carolina.
-The interactive map below and our downloadable database, first published in July 2012, have been expanded with 10 additional cases from 2013-2015.* Other public shooting attacks in that period—such as a rampage at Fort Hood, another in Isla Vista, California, another on a bridge in Wisconsin, and another at a movie theater in Louisiana—have not been added because there were fewer than four victims shot to death in each of those cases.
-For more about that distinction and its limitations, see this piece and this piece.
+The interactive map below and our downloadable database, first published in July 2012, have been expanded with 10 additional cases from 2013-2015.* Other public gun rampages in that period—such as the attack at Fort Hood, another in Isla Vista, California, another at a movie theater in Louisiana, and two in Colorado Springs, including an attack on a Planned Parenthood clinic—have not been added because there were fewer than four victims shot to death in each of those cases.
+(For more about that distinction and its limitations, see this piece, this piece, and this piece.)
+Although less lethal, those public gun rampages (and others) are categorically similar to the cases we've studied here, and Mother Jones will continue to report extensively on them too as part of our ongoing coverage of mass shootings in America.

 We've gathered detailed data on more than three decades of cases and mapped them below, including information on the attackers' profiles, the types of weapons they used, and the number of victims they injured and killed.
 The following analysis covers our original dataset comprised of 62 cases from 1982-2012.